raspberrypi/documentation/installation/installing-images/README.md

 Alternative distributions are available from third-party vendors.

-If you're not using balenaEtcher (see below), you'll need to unzip `.zip` downloads to get the image file (`.img`) to write to your SD card.
+If you're not using our Imaging tool (see below), you may need to unzip `.zip` downloads to get the image file (`.img`) to write to your SD card.

 **Note**: the Raspbian with Raspberry Pi Desktop image contained in the ZIP archive is over 4GB in size and uses the [ZIP64](https://en.wikipedia.org/wiki/Zip_%28file_format%29#ZIP64) format.
 To uncompress the archive, a unzip tool that supports ZIP64 is required.
 The following zip tools support ZIP64: